FluffyBubu/cypress-sandbox/README.md

 #### (Oh, that's my name by the way ^^)

 It means, I've once again brought you a L O G I N test!!! 🥳🥳🥳...
 But with a twist.
-This repo will provide you with a login test written with different design patterns, strategies, an API test and a server so you can run a Trello clone app (made by Filip Hric) locally on your machine with very little effort and you can try anything without bringing down your company's servers or exposing personal data etc!!
+This repo will provide you with a Cypress playground of sorts containing a login test written with different design patterns, strategies, an API test and a server so you can run a Trello clone app (made by Filip Hric) locally on your machine with very little effort.

-In case you don't see the value of this, I've also provided a README in each branch giving you a little description of each design pattern or strategy and some of the pros and cons I've picked up throughout my career (*spoiler alert: they all have pros and cons).
+In case you don't see the value of this, You can try anything without bringing down your company's servers or exposing personal data etc!!
+Additionally, I've provided a README in each branch giving you a little description of the design pattern or strategy and some of the pros and cons I've picked up throughout my career *(\*spoiler alert: they all have pros and cons)*.
 And because I've only made a login test (with a bit extra), that gives you the freedom to build even better tests since the app has way more that you can explore.

-Feel free to criticise any of my work or contribute to it (or take).
+Feel free to criticise any of my work in this repo or contribute to it (or take).

 Most of all, I hope this repo sparks your passion for test automation and gives you the the space to try, learn, teach, repeat...

 #### Important!
 Make sure you know [the basics of Cypress](https://docs.cypress.io/guides/getting-started/installing-cypress) so that you can make the most of this repo.